Betty Hemings: Biography

 After John Wayles married Martha Eppes in 1746, her father Francis Eppes IV gave the couple Betty and her mother as part of his daughter's wedding settlement.
 He stipulated that Betty would always belong to Martha and her heirs (rather than being part of her husband's property).
 Betty was trained as a domestic servant at one of Wayles' plantations.

-In the 1750s, Betty Hemings gave birth to the first four of her twelve children, whose father was an enslaved person.
+In the 1750s, Betty Hemings gave birth to the first four of her twelve children, whose father was a slave.
 The children were: